zoli333/Center-Loss/README.md

  - rescale the training examples from \[0,255\] to \[-1,1\] range

 I was running this code on CPU.
 This is why just 1000 images were tested.
 I was tried this out with 10000 examples for plotting, but my memory was not enough.
-The training happened on an old intel-i5 processor single core.
-Training tooks 1 day with CPU.

 The code contains the same nn.py file as in the weight-normalization code.
 However I am not using any of Weight-Normalization, Batch-normalization initialization for training this code.
 They are set to false.
 The only function parameter I use for creating the model template was the use_bias and the use_xavier_initialization parameters.
 At the last layer use_bias was set to false, and when training the latter parameter was set to true (see model.py).